As of: January 2019

 If there is a legal obligation and in the context of legal prosecution, authorities and courts as well as external auditors may be recipients of your data.

-In addition, insurance companies, banks, and service providers may also be recipients of your data for the purpose of initiating and fulfilling contracts.
+In addition, insurance companies, banks, and service providers may also be recipients of your data for the purpose of initiating and fulfilling contracts and in case of the sale of projects also investors.

 7. How long will my data be stored?